soldatigabriele/blue_iris/README.md

 - FFmpeg must be in PATH.
 Test in CMD: `ffmpeg`
 - Telegram bot file size limit is 50 MB
 - MP4 is preferred over GIF due to Telegram compression
-- Logs saved in `logs/`, and processed filenames tracked to avoid reprocessing

 ---